 Clarity, my friend.

-Hopefully you've heard us mention this summer, we've created a new offering based on this exact need in our favorite clients.
+We've created an offering based on this exact need in our favorite clients.
 When they were writing the copy on websites, or were looking for blog topics for their editorial calendar — they struggled difficult to answer some of the basic questions, like who they were writing to, or what they wanted their dream clients to do once they'd landed on their website.
 We began writing our Brand Plans simply as a way to help our clients hold onto who they were and how exactly they helped their people, while they went about doing, making, and building all the rest of their businesses.

-Today's posts is a bit of a sneak peek from The Brand Plan process — we send our clients through an intentional time of digging deep into who they are, who their clients are, and what makes then unique in their market place.
+Today's posts is a bit of a sneak peek from our brand strategy, The Brand Plan process — we send our clients through an intentional time of digging deep into who they are, who their clients are, and what makes then unique in their market place.

 If you're still in that phase where you think you know what you're doing, but you struggle to explain it in simple sentences, today's post is a great place to start.